Genetic Counselor

 Genetic Counselor Specializations & Degree Types

 Genetic counselors certified by the American Board of Genetic Counseling (ABGC) have completed a master’s degree in genetic counseling from an accredited institution.
-Students pursuing this career path typically earn undergraduate degrees in science, sociology, biology, counseling, and genetics.
-There are many specialization areas professionals can pursue, including infertility genetics, cardiovascular genetics, cystic fibrosis genetics, and pediatric genetics.
+Students pursuing this career typically earn undergraduate degrees in fields like science, sociology, biology, counseling, and genetics.
+There are many specialization areas professionals can choose, including infertility genetics, cardiovascular genetics, cystic fibrosis genetics, and pediatric genetics.

 Admissions Requirements for Genetic Counselor Programs

 Genetic counseling programs are master’s degrees and require students to have completed a bachelor’s degree at a minimum.
 Some programs also require students to have completed prerequisite courses before applying.
 These may include chemistry, biochemistry, statistics, psychology, and genetics.
-Students are often required to submit all undergraduate transcripts along with statements of purpose, letters of recommendation, and a resume.
+Students are often required to submit all undergraduate transcripts, statements of purpose, letters of recommendation, and a resume.
 Many schools also require GRE scores.

 Genetic Counselor Program Accreditation